 We are an early stage molecular oncology diagnostics company that develops and commercializes proprietary circulating tumor cell, or CTC, and circulating tumor DNA, or ctDNA, assays utilizing a standard blood sample, or "liquid biopsy."
-Our current and planned assays are intended to provide information to aid healthcare providers to identify specific oncogenic alterations that may qualify a subset of cancer patients for targeted therapy at diagnosis, progression or for monitoring in order to identify specific resistance mechanisms.
+Our current and planned assays are intended to provide information to aid healthcare providers to identify specific oncogenic alterations that may qualify a subset of cancer patients for targeted therapy at diagnosis, show progression or be used for monitoring in order to identify specific resistance mechanisms.
 Sometimes traditional procedures, such as surgical tissue biopsies, result in tumor tissue that is insufficient and/or unable to provide the molecular subtype information necessary for clinical decisions.
 Our assays, performed on blood, have the potential to provide more contemporaneous information on the characteristics of a patient's disease when compared with tissue biopsy and radiographic imaging.

 Our current assays and our planned future assays focus on key solid tumor indications utilizing our Target-SelectorTM liquid biopsy technology platform for the biomarker analysis of CTCs and ctDNA from a standard blood sample.
 Our patented Target-Selector CTC offering is based on an internally developed microfluidics-based cell capture and analysis platform, with enabling features that change how information provided by CTC testing is used by clinicians.
-Our CTC technology is also being validated on cerebral spinal fluid in order to provide information for patients with leptomeningeal disease.
-Our patented Target-Selector ctDNA technology enables detection of mutations and genome alterations with enhanced sensitivity and specificity, and is applicable to nucleic acid from ctDNA, and could potentially be validated for other sample types such as bone marrow, tissue or cerebrospinal fluid.
+Our CTC technology also could be validated on cerebral spinal fluid in order to provide information for patients with central nervous system tumors both primary and metastatic.
+Our patented Target-Selector ctDNA technology enables detection of mutations and genome alterations with enhanced sensitivity and specificity, and is applicable to nucleic acid from ctDNA, could potentially be validated for interrogating other sample types such as bone marrow, tissue (surgical resections and/or biopsies) or cerebrospinal fluid.
 Our Target-Selector CTC and ctDNA platforms provide both biomarker detection as well as monitoring capabilities and require only a patient blood sample.
-In January 2019, we began offering liquid biopsy kits containing our patented and proprietary Target Selector testing to laboratories and researchers worldwide.
+In January 2019, we began offering Research Use Only, or RUO, liquid biopsy kits containing our ctDNA Target Selector ctDNA technology to laboratories worldwide.

 At our corporate headquarters facility located in San Diego, California, we operate a clinical laboratory that is certified under the Clinical Laboratory Improvement Amendments of 1988, or CLIA, and accredited by the College of American Pathologists, or CAP.
-We also performed research and development that led to our current assays, and continue to perform research and development for our planned assays, at this same facility.
-In addition, we manufacture our microfluidic channels, related equipment and certain reagents.
+We also performed the research and development that led to our current assays, and continue to perform research and development for our planned assays, at this same facility.
+In addition, we currently manufacture our microfluidic channels, related equipment and certain reagents, but are currently evaluating outsourcing certain manufacturing activities in the near term to reduce costs and improve efficiency.
 The assays we offer and intend to offer are classified as laboratory developed tests, or LDTs, under CLIA regulations.
 CLIA certification is required before any clinical laboratory, including ours, may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, or treatment of disease or the assessment of health.
-In addition, we participate in and have received CAP accreditation, which includes rigorous bi-annual laboratory inspections and adherence to specific quality standards.
+In addition, we participate in and have received CAP accreditation, which includes rigorous bi-annual laboratory inspections and requires adherence to specific quality standards.